BYU - Operation Outbreak

 Excited about a new 2023 simulation!

 We will be providing another seasonal simulation that brings experiential learning to students in the Utah Valley.

 Please follow the links for your specified device:

-BYU Operation Outbreak is providing BYU students with an opportunity to learn about social behaviors, infectious diseases, and protective interventions during the simulated spread of a “virtual pathogen” for nine days.
-Severe Acute Respiratory Syndrome Coronavirus-2 (SARS-CoV-2), which is the virus that causes COVID-19 will be the focus of this simulation.
+BYU Operation Outbreak has provided BYU students with an opportunity to learn about social behaviors, infectious diseases, and protective interventions during the simulated spread of a “virtual pathogen” for nine days.
+Severe Acute Respiratory Syndrome Coronavirus-2 (SARS-CoV-2), which is the virus that causes COVID-19 was the focus of this simulation.